SSG Blog

 When the history of the COVID-19 pandemic is written, one of the key elements of the narrative will be the speed at which vaccines were developed.
 If you remember the first few months of the pandemic, many experts were saying that it would be at least a decade before a reliable inoculation was developed, tested, and deployed — and that we could be looking at years of catastrophic death tolls and disruptive lockdowns.
 Less than eight months later, there were no fewer than five vaccines available to the public; and by mid 2021, virtually anyone in North America over the age of 18 could easily get a vaccine.
 This was not only a triumph of biomedical research, but also a major victory for public health organizations who were at the front lines of making these life-saving therapies available to hundreds of millions of Americans.

 This winter, we are experiencing the “perfect storm” of vaccines, and demand for inoculations has never been higher.
 Not only are tens of millions of people receiving their third-dose boosters of the COVID vaccines, but children under the age of 12 are able to receive their first shots.
 In addition, this is the time of year when millions of Americans receive their regular flu vaccines.
-It’s not an exaggeration to say that during this winter season, half a billion vaccine doses could be given in the United States.
+It’s not an exaggeration to say that during this winter season, half a billion doses could be given in the United States for these vaccine preventable diseases.

 The timing couldn’t be better.
 Travel over the recent Thanksgiving holiday was significantly higher than it was in 2020, and travel for Christmas and New Year’s is rapidly approaching.
 The massive number of vaccinations that are currently being given out will make travel, not to mention family time, far safer than it was even a few months ago.